 In all of our businesses, the organisation vision and strategy should be clearly communicated to our people and everyone should understand how their role and objectives relate to it.

 Sage listens and responds to views and opinions.
-In some of the larger businesses, this may be through formal and informal means including employee surveys, focus groups, intranets, meetings and one to one discussions.
-In some of the smaller businesses within the Sage Group, this is likely to be delivered through more informal routes, such as all company meetings, one to one discussions and team meetings.
+In some of the larger businesses, this may be through formal and informal means including employee surveys, focus groups, intranets, meetings, and one-on-one discussions.
+In some of the smaller businesses within the Sage Group, this is likely to be delivered through more informal routes, such as all-company meetings, one-on-one discussions, and team meetings.
 Our people will be involved in decisions that affect them whether as individuals or through consultation with representatives.